Do you try to keep the foods you love at arms’ distance in an attempt to avoid temptation? How is it working for you?

 I’ve struggled with my own disordered eating and this horrible black and white thinking diet mentality for over thirty-four years.
-As of today, I’ve been in recovery from my food addictions for 13 years.
-I made the decision to stop dieting in August of 2006.
+As of today, I’ve been in recovery from my food addictions for 14 years.
+I first made the decision to stop dieting in August of 2006.
 Through this process, I’ve discovered my freedom.

 I have moved way beyond knowing I can trust myself around an open bag of M&Ms or a bag of chips, or even a fresh baked batch of chocolate chip cookies, brownies, or cake.
 I now know my favorite ice cream can actually develop freezer fuzz while standing for weeks uneaten in the freezer in my home.

 In the early part of this process, I ate chips compulsively.
 At one time, I had nine bags of chips in my cabinet: Doritos, Fritos, Lays potato chips, taco chips, Baked Cheetos, Fried Cheetos, cheese twists, Garden of Eatin’ blue corn chips, and pita chips.
 I ate all of them constantly.
 Each time I passed the kitchen, I grabbed another handful, completely disregarding my hunger.
 As time passed, I began to just eat them occasionally with a sandwich.

 Eventually, I discriminated even more.
 A single taste would tell me it was too salty, or too cheesy, stale, the wrong size or shape, too thin or too thick, too twisted or too flat, too greasy, too, too, too.
 For months afterwards I would know I no longer liked them.
 I kept them in the cabinet and did a quick mental count each time I opened the door.